(918) 250-7663

 Why should I check if a roofer is licensed and insured before hiring them?

-Making sure your roofer is licensed and insured isn’t just a formality – it’s a protective step for both you and your property.
-A valid license shows that the contractor has met the required qualifications and follows local regulations.
-Meanwhile, insurance shields you from unexpected costs, like property damage or worker injuries, that could occur during the project.
+Checking if a roofer is licensed and insured is a vital protective step for your property.
+A valid license shows the contractor has met required qualifications.
+Insurance shields you from unexpected costs like property damage or worker injuries during the project.

 How can I tell if a roofer has experience with my type of roof?